-Invariably as it seems to happen every single year, a certain segment of Saints fans want their team to sign any “big name” player that gets released or cut by another NFL team; without even taking into consideration if whether or not that same player would make a good fit in New Orleans.
+Invariably as it seems to happen every single year, a certain segment of Saints fans want their team to sign any “big name” player that gets released, cut, or in this particular instance, an available but unsigned free agent veteran; without even taking into consideration if whether or not that same player would make a good fit in New Orleans.

-Yesterday it happened once again, when the Dallas Cowboys released three-time Pro Bowl wide receiver Dez Bryant, as expected, sending shockwaves across the NFL.
+Yesterday it happened once again, when it was announced that former Dallas Cowboys wide receiver and three-time Pro Bowl wide receiver Dez Bryant was one of three veteran WR’s expected to work out for the Saints organization today, sending shockwaves across the NFL.

 Almost immediately (as if “on cue”), some Saints fans began clamoring on Social Media for the team to sign Bryant; since they no doubt would love to see the former consensus All-Amercian WR at Oklahoma State University, in a Black and Gold uniform.